 The mother breathes through wave after wave of contractions.
 She begins to push intuitively and soon feels her baby's head, then their shoulders emerge.
 She exclaims with joy and holds her baby close as the midwife deftly removes the cord looped around his neck and shoulders.
 The mother and baby are secure and safe to recover slowly and bask in the glow that only exists on a birthday.

-When you first hear about a cord wrapped around an infant’s neck, you may feel a sense of alarm.
-Especially if it’s your own baby!
+When you first hear about a cord wrapped around an infant's neck, you may feel a sense of alarm.
+Especially so if it's at your birth, and your own baby!

 What is a Nuchal Cord?

 A Nuchal Cord is the result of the umbilical cord wrapping around the baby's neck during delivery.
 The cord can also be wrapped around the torso or an extremity.
 One third of all babies born have a nuchal cord.

 There are many concerns that you may have, and I'm going to address them below.
 It's important to note that cord length and the position of your baby have almost no correlation with nuchal cord occurrence, and there is no way to prevent a nuchal cord.